-- i. respects and defends the diversity irrespective of gender, age, nationality, marital status, sexual orientation, genetic features, disability, race, color, religious or political affiliation, ethnic or social origin, citizenship or any other aspect unrelated to employment, - ii. recognizes the need for diversity pertaining to skills, background, knowledge and experience in order to facilitate constructive discussion and independent thinking, - iii. respects the principle of equal opportunities for any gender and takes measures to improve a more gender-balanced composition of staff in management positions in order to ensure that there is overall a more gender-balanced pool of candidates for positions within the Board of Directors.
+- i. respects and defends the diversity irrespective of gender, age, nationality, marital status, sexual orientation, genetic features, disability, race, color, religious or political affiliation, ethnic or social origin, citizenship or any other aspect unrelated to employment, - ii. recognizes the need for diversity pertaining to skills, background, knowledge and experience in order to facilitate constructive discussion and independent thinking, and - iii. respects the principle of equal opportunities for any gender and takes measures to improve a more gender balanced composition of staff in management positions in order to ensure that there is overall a more gender balanced pool of candidates for positions within the Board of Directors.

-In order to fulfill its role of maintaining the collective suitability of the Board of Directors, the CGSNC will strive to review candidates proposed by the HFSF, within the framework of the HFSF Law.
+In order to fulfill its role of maintaining the collective suitability of the Board of Directors, the CGNC will strive to review candidates proposed by the HFSF, even if these parties are not bound to adhere to such a review.